Tumor lysis syndrome: Risk factors

 Risk factors for tumor lysis syndrome depend on several different characteristics of the patient, the type of cancer, and the type of chemotherapy used.

 Tumor characteristics: Tumors with a high cell turnover rate, rapid growth rate, and high tumor bulk tend to be more associated with the development of tumor lysis syndrome.
 The most common tumors associated with this syndrome are poorly differentiated lymphomas (such as Burkitt's lymphoma), other Non-Hodgkin Lymphomas (NHL), acute lymphoblastic leukemia (ALL), and acute myeloid leukemia (AML).
-Other cancers (such as melanoma) have also been associated with TLS but are less common.
+Chronic lymphocytic leukemia (CLL) with large lymph node masses (greater than 10 cm) or greater than 5 cm with lymphocytosis is associated with a higher risk of TLS.

-Patient characteristics: Certain patient-related factors can affect the development of clinical tumor lysis syndrome.
-These factors include elevated baseline serum creatinine, kidney failure, dehydration, and other issues affecting urinary flow or the acidity of urine.
+Patient characteristics: Certain patient-related factors may increase the risk of tumor lysis syndrome.
+These factors include chronic kidney disease, older age, dehydration, and other issues affecting urinary flow or the acidity of urine.
+Use of certain medications such as Non-steroidal anti-inflammatory drugs (NSAIDs) or other medications which may damage the kidneys increases the risk of TLS.

+Chemotherapy characteristics: Intensive induction chemotherapy (the initiation dose) that is highly effective and cytotoxic (leading to cancer cell death) has a higher risk of tumor lysis syndrome.
+The chemotherapeutic drugs anthracycline and cytarabine have a higher risk as well.
+Venetoclax (a chemotherapeutic regiment often used in the treatment of B-cell lymphomas) has a high risk of TLS.
+Radiation therapy for cancer is less commonly associated with TLS.

-Chemotherapy characteristics: Chemo-sensitive tumors, such as lymphomas, carry a higher risk for the development of tumor lysis syndrome.
-Those tumors that are more responsive to a chemotherapy agent carry a higher TLS risk.
-Usually, the precipitating medication regimen includes combination chemotherapy, but TLS can be triggered in cancer patients by steroid treatment alone, and sometimes without any treatment—in this case the condition is referred to as "spontaneous tumor lysis syndrome".
+Chemosensitive tumors, such as lymphomas, carry a higher risk for the development of tumor lysis syndrome as they are more responsive to a chemotherapy agent.
+Usually, the precipitating medication regimen includes combination chemotherapy, but TLS can be triggered in cancer patients by steroid treatments, and sometimes without any treatment—in this case the condition is referred to as "spontaneous tumor lysis syndrome".

 Diagnosis

-TLS should be suspected in patients with large tumor burden who develop acute kidney failure along with hyperuricemia (> 15 mg/dL) or hyperphosphatemia (> 8 mg/dL).
-(Most other acute kidney failure occurs with uric acid < 12 mg/dL and phosphate < 6 mg/dL).
-Acute uric acid nephropathy is associated with little or no urine output.
+Tumor lysis syndrome should be suspected in people with cancer who develop hyperuricemia (high uric acid levels), hyperphosphatemia (high phosphorus), hyperkalemia (high potassium), and hypocalcemia (low calcium) with clinical signs of kidney failure, heart arrhythmias, or heart failure within 24 to 72 hours of starting chemotherapy for cancer.
+Although, rarely, TLS has been associated with radiation therapy, glucocorticoids or occurring spontaneously (irrespective of cancer therapy).
+Kidney failure in TLS may present as an increased creatinine level or a drop in urine output.
 The urinalysis may show uric acid crystals or amorphous urates.
 The hypersecretion of uric acid can be detected with a high urine uric acid - creatinine ratio > 1.0, compared to a value of 0.6–0.7 for most other causes of acute kidney failure.

 Cairo-Bishop definition

 In 2004, Cairo and Bishop defined a classification system for tumor lysis syndrome.
+A least two laboratory and one clinical criteria must be met for a diagnosis of TLS.